 Yes, I do take away blemishes and scars on photos of me.
 The smooth cheeks you see, are not real.

-To save time, I shoot without foundation on, and I generally edit photos of me to add focus to the product I’m highlighting in a post.
-It’s not because I’m ashamed of my looks.
-I just don’t want my scars to be the thing you look at when I’m reviewing a blush for example.
-And just like everyone else, I like the esthetics of smooth looking skin.
+To save time, I shoot without foundation, and I generally edit photos of myself to add focus to the product I’m highlighting in a post.
+I’ve got deep acne scars that I don’t want to be the highlight when I’m reviewing a blush for example.
+But generally, I try to keep some realness to my pictures.

 How do you rate the products?